TheCodingLand/ConvertPDF-LBR/README.md

 Most people encounter compression filters issues when interracting with this platform, resulting in errors "not adjustable", or "non ajustable"
-This attempts to fix that by rasterizing documents, and applying transformations based on a neural network trained local adaptive thresolding technique. it also ensures a4 size and format.
+This attempts to fix that by rasterizing documents, and applying transformations based on a neural network trained local adaptive thresolding technique.
+It also ensures A4 size and format.
+The neural network used is not included in this package as I intend to use it in a proprietary project.
+The conversion algorithm is in the /Convert package.
+This is the fully operational infrastructure.

 ## Infrastructure is based on docker-compose :